-In anticipation of the planned repatriation this year of waste highly the association for the safety of nuclear installations and reactors
+In anticipation of repatriation plans this year of highly wasteful the association for the safety of nuclear installations and reactors

 (GRS - Gesellschaft fur Anlagen- und Reaktorsicherheit mbH) wishes to inform on the radioactive radiation of containers:

-(Gamma radiation and neutron) has close transport containers

-Waste (CASTOR HAW 20 / 28 CG) are comparable to values measured at old repatriation campaigns.
+(gamma radiation and neutron) near the transport containers waste (CASTOR HAW 20 / 28 CG) are comparable to the values measured during old repatriation campaigns.

-At a distance of about 20m the transport vehicle, they are of the order of 3 - 6 Sv / h.
-This corresponds to the level of radiation which are exposed
+At a distance of approximately 20m from the transport vehicle, they are of the order of 3 - 6 μSv / h.
+This corresponds to the level of radiation to which are exposed

-In anticipation of many repatriations of waste from La Hague until
+In anticipation of the many repatriations of waste from La Hague up to

-Gorleben that have occurred since 2001, GRS had already carried out studies and in-depth reviews on the radiological consequences related to transportation of radioactive waste on the population, equipment and accompanying personnel.
-The results of the study are published in the report "Safety Analysis for the Transport of Radioactive Elements and spent fuel in the Gorleben region »GRS-A-2814 date of August 2000 http://www.grs.de and available on the site.
-In this report, the question of exposure to radiation in proximity of CASTOR containers is also parsed and is illustrated using graphic representations.
+Gorleben that have taken place since 2001, the GRS had already carried out studies and in-depth reviews of the radiological consequences of transportation of radioactive waste on the population, equipment and accompanying personnel.
+The results of the study are published in the report "Safety Analysis for the Transport of Radioactive Elements and spent fuel in the Gorleben region »GRS-A-2814 date of August 2000 and available on the website http://www.grs.de.
+In this report, the issue of radiation exposure near CASTOR containers is also analyzed and illustrated using graphical representations.

-On the basis of the results of this safety analysis on request the Federal Ministry of Environment (BMU), it turns out that exposure of the population to radioactive radiation during the transport of waste

-Radioactive is well below the authorized limits doses.
+On the basis of the results of this security analysis made on demand of the Federal Ministry of the Environment (BMU), it turns out that the exhibition of the population to radioactive radiation during the transport of waste radioactivity is well below the authorized dose limits.

 Sources: Depeche IDW, GRS Press Release, 21 / 10 / 2004